 - 1 cup water

-- 2 TBS lemon juice
+- 2 tablespoon lemon juice

-- 1 TBS extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 large garlic cloves, crushed
+- 2 large garlic cloves crushed

-- ยผ cup mayonnaise
+- ¼ cup mayonnaise

-- 1 TBS white wine
+- 1 tablespoon white wine

 - 1 teaspoon lemon juice

-- ยผ teaspoon salt
+- ¼ teaspoon salt

 Instructions

-- Trim stem to a maximum of one inch long, snip tips off the leaves that thorns.
+- Rinse artichokes and trim ½-inch off the top.
+Trim stem to a maximum of one inch long, snip tips off the leaves that thorns.
+Remove the thicker bottom leaves and slightly spread open the petals.

-- Bring 2 to 3 inches of water to boil in a pot and place a steamer basket over the water.
+- Add 2 to 3 inches of water in a pot and place a steamer basket over the water.
+Place the artichokes into the steamer basket and cover.
+Bring to boil and steam until leaves are tender, about 20 minutes.

-- While the artichokes are steaming, heat a small pan over medium heat and add olive oil.
+- While the artichokes are steaming, make the aioli.
+Heat a small pan over medium heat and add olive oil.
+When oil is hot, stir in garlic cloves.

 - Remove pan from heat and continue cooking the garlic until golden.
 Do not brown the garlic or it will turn bitter.

-- In a small bowl, whisk mayonnaise in until smooth then stir in wine, lemon juice, salt and garlic.
+- In a small bowl, whisk mayonnaise in until smooth then stir in wine, lemon juice, dill, salt and garlic.

 - Transfer garlic mayonnaise to a small dipping bowl and refrigerate until ready to serve with the steamed artichoke.